stevezhengshiqi/OS-X-Null-Ethernet/NullEthernetInjector/readme.txt

 attach to.

 You could provide the MAC address with a DSDT patch in the provider or you can provide the MAC address in the injector.
+A good practice is to follow Organizationally Unique Identifier (OUI) to spoof real Apple, Inc. interface.

 To inject at the provider, use a _DSM injection of the property "RM,MAC-address"

 An example patch (this is based on the ProBook DSDT):